bormaxi8080/osint-timeline/DRAFT.md

 Want to supercharge your Open-Source Intelligence investigations and analysis?
 The brand new Horizon by [ShadowDragon](https://www.linkedin.com/company/shadowdragon/) will give you graphing, mapping, time line and monitoring capabilities in over 250+ publicly available data sources.
 Learn more here: [https://shadowdragon.io/](https://shadowdragon.io/)

+MarineVesselTraffic is a good resource for live tracking of marine vessels and getting detailed information: https://www.marinevesseltraffic.com/2013/04/marine-traffic.html

 FindeMail - Search emails by company domain (tree types of search: standard, leaks and logs): https://findemail.io/

 ----